replit/river/README.md

   npm i @replit/river @sinclair/typebox
 ```

-4. If you plan on using WebSocket for transport, also install
+3. If you plan on using WebSocket for the underlying transport, also install

 ```bash
 npm i ws isomorphic-ws
 ```

-These commands will install River, `@sinclair/typebox`, and optionally WebSocket dependencies (`ws` and `isomorphic-ws`) for transport if needed.

 ## Writing services